 Creating a virtual blended learning program is not a plug-and-play process.
 Focusing on design, development, and technology is not enough.
 Spend the time planning and managing your implementation in order to maximize the learning, and pave the way to blended learning becoming an accepted component of your training mix.

 This article originally appeared in Training Magazine Online on December 19, 2014 in the column titled "Virtually There."

 Interested in learning more about developing blended learning content?
-Check out our Blended Learning Design Certificate course and learn how you can earn your Blended Learning Design Badge by clicking on the graphic below.
+Check out our Blended Learning Design workshop and learn how you can earn your Blended Learning Design Badge by clicking on the graphic below.